squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

   Squid-2 will send this field with the URL-grouping tag which can be configured on SquidConf:http_port.
 Squid-3.x will not send this field.

  kv-pair::
   One or more key=value pairs.
+Only "myip" and "myport" pairs documented below are sent to redirectors today.
+Those two are currently sent unconditionally.
+Other, configurable key=value pairs may be sent by future Squid versions.
 The key names reserved on this interface:
   || myip=... || Squid receiving address ||
   || myport=... || Squid receiving port ||
   || *_=... || Key names ending in (_) are reserved for local administrators use. ||